akingdom/akingdom/README.md

 > You can't truly love others if you're not caring for yourself.
 It's like how airlines say, 'Put on your own mask first, then help others.'  — Andrew Kingdom

+> Intelligence has little to do with a person's value. — Andrew Kingdom

 > A.I. is a tool made by humans to assist humans; don't confuse it with actual intelligence, the two are not the same and will never be so. — Andrew Kingdom

 > Un-deception is the successful resolution of misapprehension, that is, the changing of your mind concerning a misbelief.
 This is not the same as trying to change someone's mind.